StanleyChueh/RL_Obstalce_Avoidance/README.md

 # RL_Obstalce_Avoidance
-Welcome to the TurtleBot3 Reinforcement Learning project!
 This guide will help you set up your environment, train a model, and test the trained model using the provided scripts.
 Follow the steps below to get started.

 ## System Requirements
 Operating System: Ubuntu 20.04 (Recommended)